OpenTechStrategies/hypha-wiki/Local-development-environment.md

 ### The Postgres database

-If the `createdb`and `dropdb` is not available you will need to add the Postgres bin directory to you path or call the commands with complete path.
+If the `createdb`and `dropdb` is not available you will need to add the Postgres bin directory to your path or call the commands with complete path.

 Create a database for the app.